 And what’s worse is that this rate actually represents a drop from the last study, in 1965, which had 6.7% of books featuring a black character.
 What this tells us is that, as recently as six years ago, the publishing industry considered diverse children’s books a losing bet.

 Luckily, we’re seeing more and more focus on providing children with reading material that reflects the real world (which, despite what some would have us believe, is not straight, white, and male by default).
 If children grow up with diverse books, they’ll grow up to demand equivalent age-appropriate books as they become teenagers, and then adults.
-So, as much as we’ve struggled with this in the past, the future looks bright.
+So, as much as we’ve struggled with this in the past, the future could be bright.

 The idea of books being “windows” or “mirrors” comes from an amazing article by Dr Rudine Sims Bishop, back in 1990.
 Window books are those that allow you to see into another world that doesn’t look like your own, while in mirror books you see your own life and experiences reflected back at you.
 Ideally, a diverse reading list would contain a mix of both.
 Unfortunately, marginalised readers are usually provided with endless windows, while privileged readers see only mirrors.
 That ain’t good!